Data Warehouse Design

 A data warehouse is a centralized repository optimized for analytical queries.
 It uses columnar storage, denormalized schemas, and layered architecture (staging, integration, presentation) to serve reporting, ML, and business intelligence at scale.

-Architecture Approaches
+Architecture approaches

 Three philosophies dominate warehouse design.
 Interviewers expect you to compare them with nuance, not just name them.